Share your love

 - It’s also used to accept emails from other SMTP servers.

-Postfix was originally designed as a replacement for Sendmail – the traditional SMTP server on Unix.
+Postfix was originally designed as a replacement for Sendmail, the traditional SMTP server on Unix.
 In comparison, Postfix is more secure and easier to configure.
 It is compatible with Sendmail, so if you uninstall Sendmail and replace it with Postfix, your existing scripts and programs will continue to work seamlessly.

 Steps To Install and Configure Postfix Mail Server on AlmaLinux 8

 To install Postfix on your server, you need to log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with AlmaLinux 8.
+To do this, you can follow our guide on the Initial Server Setup with AlmaLinux 8.

 Now follow the steps below to complete this guide.

-Install Postfix on AlmaLinux 8
+1. Install Postfix on AlmaLinux 8

 First, you need to update your local package index with the following command: